 Curry leaves add a wonderfully aromatic South Indian flair to your cooking.
-They are sautéed in oil to release their fragrance at the beginning of a dish or to give it a final flourish.
-This herb adds a mysterious and fragrant layer of flavor.
-Make my rich Goan beef curry for a recipe with curry leaves.
+They are sautéed in oil to release their fragrance at the beginning of a dish or to give it a final flourish at the end.
+Make the popular Goan beef curry for a delicious recipe with curry leaves.

 About the Curry Plant